-The island nation is an Islamic country and has local laws and customs that most Britons will not be used to.
+The Maldives is, in fact, a very different country to the UK & USAThe island nation is an Islamic country and has local laws and customs that most Britons will not be used to.

 Although in the resorts themselves, almost anything goes, there’s one rule that applies no matter where you are in the Maldives.